Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Right.
 Anyway.
 Let’s step back a bit ‘cuz this next part means I gotta talk about Adam a little."
 Right away the big brown hulk shrunk into himself a little.
 Firth chuckled, "Don’t worry bro, nothin’ but good stuff!"

-"That’s what I’m afraid of…"
+"That’s what I’m afraid of..."

 "Heh.
 See that, Regaari?
 That right there’s prol'ly the biggest difference between me an’ him.
 He *is* the fuckin’ best and it makes ‘em uneasy.
 And he’s the best by so goddamned much it’s straight terrifying.
 But see, it was different for him.
 I grew up *knowing* I was fuckin’ awesome.
 But Adam?"

 Firth smiled fondly, "Well, he grew up on Cimbrean, right?
-He showed up right around his fifteenth birthday, didn’t play sports or anything in San Diego but he stayed in *really* good shape, did lot of skateboarding and general fooling around…but here?
+He showed up right around his fifteenth birthday, didn’t play sports or anything in San Diego but he stayed in *really* good shape, did lot of skateboarding and general fooling around... but here?
 There were no kids his age, really.
 So what does he do?
 Physical training is mandatory here for all humans so he goes and lives in the gym and makes friends with all the dedicated ‘rats.
 That’s who he grew up with, yeah?
 All his friends were serious trainers an’ meatheads and he’s been living an’ breathing this shit since then.
 Holy *fuck* did that set him up for success."

 Adam squirmed more into the couch while John noogied him affectionately.